 Complete the Free Application for Student Aid (FAFSA).
 As a general rule, submit your FAFSA at least six months prior to the date your study abroad program begins.
 March 15 is the priority deadline for submitting all required documents to receive full consideration for the upcoming academic year.
 Because federal processing usually takes two to four weeks, please submit your FAFSA to the federal government no later than Feb.
 15 for first consideration.

-- If your file is selected for review, you should turn in your documents as soon as possible.
+If your file is selected for review, you should turn in your documents as soon as possible.

-- If you do not have enough money for your trip, you should ask your parents about taking out the PLUS loan or apply for an alternative loan.
+If you do not have enough money for your trip, you should ask your parents about taking out the PLUS loan or apply for an alternative loan.
 (It takes two to three weeks to have an alternative/PLUS loan processed.)

-- APA will send a program cost breakdown, including estimates for any additional costs not included in the program fee to the Office of Financial Aid.
+APA will send a program cost breakdown, including estimates for any additional costs not included in the program fee to the Office of Financial Aid.
 Your financial aid budget will be adjusted for the cost of the study abroad program.

-- Please note that many students who study abroad may need to take out an alternative loan.
+Many students who study abroad may need to take out an alternative loan.
 Plan to apply for an alternative loan at least four weeks before your program begins.

 Deadlines and Important dates

-Alternative or Plus loan applications should be completed no later than December 11 to ensure that they will be processed on time.
+Alternative or Plus loan applications should be completed no later than December 11 to ensure they will be processed on time.

 Winter Break Trips

-- Stafford loan limits cannot be increased for study abroad programs.
-The Federal Government sets the Stafford loan limits by grade level
+Stafford loan limits cannot be increased for study abroad programs.
+The Federal Government sets the Stafford loan limits by grade level.